J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 USDA Germination Standard: 75%.

-melons with orange and white mottled skin, sweet orange flesh.
-Another fine
+melons with yellow skin and incredibly fragrant, sweet orange flesh.
+A

 One of the best O.P. (open pollinated) home garden cantaloupes.
 Round,